Five arms and then some

 Eyes?
 But where are they?

-Sea stars don’t have brains or hearts, but they do have eye “spots” at the end of their rays that help them detect light.
+Sea stars don’t have brains, but they do have eye “spots” at the end of their rays that help them detect light.
 They also have a water vascular system that supplies the water pressure needed to operate their tube feet.

 An unusual way of eating